ALX Projects Pair Excellence with Affordability

 "If you can achieve the same learning outcomes with free or less expensive materials, it might be worth evaluating OER as an option.
 This means do a rigorous side-by-side comparison of the materials.
 Make sure they are the right fit for you and the learning objectives of the course.”

 - Melissa Beers, Department of Psychology

 Typical ALX-funded projects include more than one solution, and our grant winners get creative by combining OERs, low-cost tools, library resources, and homegrown resources to create a customized learning experience for their students.
 By avoiding a “one size fits all” solution, our students don’t just save money – they get excellent instruction and faculty engagement.

 To date, ALX has:

 - Funded 30 projects across three campuses

 - On pace to reach $3 million in savings by Spring 2018

 Want to get involved?
 Funding opportunities exist through 2021.
-Our next RFP opens Fall 2018.
+Our next RFP opens later in 2018.